The Autocrat of the Breakfast-Table: The Breakfast-Table series

 In addition to Autocrat, there are two further volumes in the series drawing on later essays along similar themes.
 The first sequel, The Professor at the Breakfast-Table, was published in 1859.
 Its second sequel, The Poet at the Breakfast-Table, was published much later in 1872.
 The original "Autocrat" of the first series dies and is replaced by a physician who trained in Paris who is also a faculty member of a well-known medical school in the sequel.
 Holmes also included a character nicknamed "Little Boston", the last surviving member of a well-established Massachusetts family that was known to be a satirical version of Holmes himself.
 The final installment, The Poet at the Breakfast Table, focuses on a character referred to as The Master, who advocates modern scientific ideas.
 The fifteen-year gap between the original Breakfast-Table book and its final installment allowed a very different tone which was more mellow and nostalgic than its predecessors.
 Holmes wrote of it: "As people grow older ... they come at length to live so much in memory that they often think with a kind of pleasure of losing their dearest possessions.
 Nothing can be so perfect while we possess it as it will seem when remembered".

 Critical response

 Holmes's essays were well received by critics and readers alike and their inclusion in The Atlantic Monthly in 1857 helped secure that magazine's early success.
 In book form, The Autocrat of the Breakfast-Table sold ten thousand copies in only three days.
 It has become Holmes's most enduring work.

-Holmes's friend and fellow writer James Russell Lowell believed the protagonist switch from "Autocrat" to "Professor" in the sequel was a good change, writing to Holmes, "I like the new Professor... better than the old Autocrat."
-But Lowell warned him about some of the theological commentary in the book: "The Religious Press... will be at you, but after smashing one of them you will be able to furnish yourself with a Sampson's [sic] weapon for the rest of the Philistines."
+Holmes's friend and fellow writer James Russell Lowell believed the protagonist's switch from "Autocrat" to "Professor" in the sequel was a good change, writing to Holmes, "I like the new Professor ... better than the old Autocrat".
+But Lowell warned him about some of the theological commentary in the book: "The Religious Press ... will be at you, but after smashing one of them you will be able to furnish yourself with a Sampson's [sic] weapon for the rest of the Philistines".